-- Initiate the CAPA.
+- 1. Initiate the CAPA.

 - 2. The program owner (Director EHS) acknowledges the non-conformance.

 - 3. An investigation into the systemic cause of the non-conformation is completed.

 - 4. A plan to correct the non-conformation is developed, proposed, approved and implemented.

 - 5. The CAPA plan at a minimum should list:

 - The action

-- Who is accountable
+- Assigned to an individual

-- o The due date
+- o A due date

 - 6. The program owner (Director EHS) verifies the effectiveness of the CAPA.

-- The CAPA is then closed.
+- 7. The CAPA is then closed.